Fishing in the City

 - Sandy Wool Lake: (Ed Levin County Park), 14 acres.
 Located about 3 miles east of Milpitas, this small reservoir has a population of warmwater fish.
-The Department stocks it winter and spring with catchable trout.
+The Department stocks it winter and spring with catchable trout and catfish.

 - Spring Valley Pond: (Ed Levin County Park) 2 acres.
 This small pond is designated for children only (ages 5-12) by the Santa Clara County Parks Department.
-It is stocked with rainbow trout and catfish.
+It is stocked with rainbow trout.

 - Stevens Creek Reservoir: 95 acres.
 About two miles south of Monte Vista, this reservoir contains warmwater game fish.
-When water levels are high enough, it is also stocked in the spring with catchable trout by the Department.
+All vessels subject to invasive mussel inspections (call 408 356-2729)

 - Uvas Reservoir: 300 acres.
 Located about five miles west of San Martin, this reservoir contains bass, bluegill, and crappie.

 - Vasona Lake: 40 acres.
 This shallow impoundment at Los Gatos has a warmwater fishery.
 No power boats are allowed.
 Los Gatos Recreation concession rentals available seasonally.
 Call 408 399-5260 for updated seasonal information from the boat center.